seba--/hygienic-transformations/README.md

 ```

 A call to `nameFix` on tree-based program representation should conform to
 this interface.
-Note that there is a second sligtly more complicated
+Note that `nameFix` has a second sligtly more complicated
-interface for `nameFix`.
-It is for string-based program representation,
+interface.
+It is for string-based program representation, but not meant to be
-though it is not meant to be called directly.
-Instead, the wrapper
+called directly.
+Instead, the wrapper `nameFixString` provided in
-`nameFixString` provided in `rascal/src/name/NameFixString.rsc` should be
+`rascal/src/name/NameFixString.rsc` should be preferred.
+Since
-preferred.
-Since `nameFixString` mirrors this simpler interface of `nameFix`
+`nameFixString` mirrors this simpler interface of `nameFix` shown above, the
-shown above, the instructions on calling `nameFix` given here also apply when
+instructions on calling `nameFix` given below also apply when calling
-calling `nameFixString`.
+`nameFixString`.

 First, note that `nameFix` is parametric over the target program
-representation, as indicated by the type variable `T` introduced by `&`.
+representation, as indicated by the type variable `&T`.

-This type variable is further constrained to be subtype of Rascal's built-in
-tree type `node`.

 Second, `nameFix` expects four arguments.
-The second is expected to be the
+The second is supposed to be the
 name graph (to be bound to the parameter `Gs`) of the source program, the
 third the target program (to be bound to `t`), and the fourth a name analyzer
-(as a function, to be bound to `resolveT`) of the target language.
+(as a function, to be bound to `resolveT`) for the target language.
 The first
-argument is expected to be a subtype of Rascal's built-in tree type `node`, as
+argument is supposed to be a subtype of Rascal's built-in tree type `node`, as
 constrained by `&T <: node`.
 More precisely, it should be a _reifed_ type, as
 required by `type[ ]`.
 This declaration together with a device to reify a
 type (see below) is needed to turn a type to a value so as to be passed as
-argument, because normal types are not values in Rascal.
-Essentially this
+argument, because normal types are not treaded as values in Rascal.
-supports finely-distinguished return types.
+Essentially this supports more finely-distinguished return types.

 We now illustrate how to call `nameFix` through a running example of compiling
 a state machine specification to a simple procedural program.
 This should
 suffice to demonstrate the general work flow.

 1. Start the Rascal console in Eclipse from the menu Rascal > Start Console
     after openning the project.
+The prompt `rascal>` indicates that the
+    console has been successfully launched.

 2. In the console, import all modules relevant to the syntax of the source
-    and target language.
-These include the definitions of their concrete
+    and the target language.
+These usually include the definitions of their
-    syntax, abstract syntax tree, parsers, pretty printers, name analyzers,
+    concrete syntax, abstract syntax, parsers, pretty printers, name
-    compilers.
-For our particular example, call the source language SMSL
+    analyzers, compilers, etc.  For our particular example, call the source
-    (State Machine Specification Language) and the target language SPL (Simple
+    language SMSL (State Machine Specification Language) and the target
-    Procedural Language), we need run the following import statements:
+    language SPL (Simple Procedural Language), we need run the following
+    import statements (for brevity, all the replies are ommited):

     ```
     rascal> import lang::missgrant::base::AST;  // AST definition for SMSL